← Back to Cade

 - Application label — leave as "Cade" or rename to whatever your users will recognize

-- GetCade Tenant Slug — enter your tenant slug (the value from "Before you begin", for example
+- GetCade Tenant Slug — enter your tenant slug (the value from "Prerequisites", for example

 acme)